NallaSrikar/Swiggy-Data-Analysis/README.md

 5.Evaluate category-wise performance and customer Behavior

-6.Optimize query performance
+6.Optimize query performance and build dashboard to visualize insights

-## Data MOdel
+## Data Model

 The project follows a Star Schema design to ensure efficient querying and clear data relationships.